NyagiByte/Nyagi_Bits_and_Bytes/CONTRIBUTING.md

 - Fluid Block: `"block.nyagibits_bytes.<fluid_id>_block": "<Fluid Name>",`
 - Bucket: `"item.nyagibits_bytes.bucket_of_<fluid_id>": "<Fluid Name> Bucket",`
 ### Assets
-Add the bucket's texture in assets/nyagibits_bytes/textures/item/dev/buckets and run datagen.
+Add the bucket's texture in `assets/nyagibits_bytes/textures/item/dev/buckets` and run datagen.
-Technically not required to have the texture there, but might as well keep it somewhat organized.
+Technically not required to have the texture in buckets specifically, but might as well keep it somewhat organized.